-2014 – CFUW North Vancouver and CFUW West Vancouver hosted a Forum on Children and Hypersexualization – Countering Exploitative Child Images
+2014 – CFUW North Vancouver and CFUW West Vancouver hosted a Forum on Children and Hypersexualization – Countering Exploitative Child Images.

-2011 – The Joint Community Issues Action Group has completed a workshop series on Focus on Your Future
+2011 – The Joint Community Issues Action Group has completed; a workshop series on Focus on Your Future.

 2009 – North Shore Housing Forum which CFUW NV and CFUW WV co-ordinated.

-2000 – We worked cooperatively on a joint resolution for CFUW on the subject of drug and alcohol counselling.
+2000 – Worked cooperatively on a joint resolution for CFUW on the subject of drug and alcohol counselling.

 1997 – Forum on Women and Health.